-In light of the fact that around 6 million car accidents occur in the U.S. each year, and the insurance industry’s obsession with statistics, you might assume that the insurance industry has developed a standard formula to determine the value of any injury claim when it comes time for a car accident settlement.
+In light of the fact that around 6 million car accidents occur in the U.S. each year, and given the insurance industry’s obsession with statistics, you might assume that there's a universal formula to determine the value of any injury claim when it comes time for a car accident settlement.
 There isn't one, but it's common for insurance adjusters to use a so-called "multiplier" method.

 A number of other variables also play a role in determining the value of a personal injury claim:

 Many more variables also affect the value of the claim, including your age and your health at the time of the accident.
 (Learn more about how much your personal injury claim might be worth, and how long it might take to resolve.)